 The News 4 Tucson Lifesaver campaign is proud to partner once again with the YMCA to hold Swimfest events in Southern Arizona.
 During each Swimfest, children as young as six-months old will get an introductory swim lesson while under the skilled guidance of a lifeguard, and with the child’s parent or guardian accompanying them in the pool.
 Swimfest classes are offered for children up to age 12.
 Participants will also be given a voucher entitling them to additional YMCA swim classes.
 For 2019, the News 4 Tucson Lifesaver and the YMCA will provide more than 1,000 introductory swim classes during our nine Swimfests.

-For our 10th anniversary, the News 4 Tucson Lifesaver will once again be teaming up with CPR2U and Tucson fire departments to provide free CPR training.
+For our 10th anniversary, the News 4 Tucson Lifesaver will once again be teaming up with CPR2U, Northwest Fire District, Golder Ranch Fire District, Drexel Heights Fire District, Rural Metro Fire Department and Tucson Fire Department to provide free CPR training.
 CPR2U works with area fire departments to conduct these trainings.
 CPR2U’s experienced, highly-trained staff will provide students instruction on the critical skills needed to respond to a sudden cardiac arrest emergency.
 Trainees will receive a CPR completion certificate.

 The fourth pool safety class of the season kicked off Thursday.

 Swim season is upon us, and one big part of the ABCs of water safety is learning CPR